Oklahoma Open Records Act & Social Media

 Oklahoma Social Media Records Management in Practice

-The City of Tulsa offers a great example of a comprehensive social media policy that explicitly applies the Open Records Act to social media records in Oklahoma.
+The City of Broken Arrow offers a great example of a comprehensive social media policy that explicitly applies the Open Records Act to social media records in Oklahoma.

 “All content, comments and replies posted on all City of Broken Arrow social media, Web 2.0 or social networking technology are subject to the Oklahoma Open Records Act.”

 “Employees using social media or social networking networks for work purposes shall not engage in any viewpoint discrimination; such prohibition includes inter alia a prohibition on deleting posts/comments/links with opposing viewpoints and blocking individuals with opposing viewpoints from viewing or posting to the City’s social media account.”